 The Botanical Society of Britain and Ireland offers a limited number of grants for aspiring botanists who want to go on short training courses.
-Each grant is worth up to £250.
+Applications open on 1st January and each grant is worth up to £250.

 To apply, please download the form from the BSBI website